-Vaccine supply hinders expanding beyond 100 million shots goal, Biden health official says
+Vaccine supply hinders expanding beyond goal of 100 million shots, Biden health official says

 Fauci said Sunday that the pace of recent days may be difficult to maintain as more vaccinations occur outside of controlled settings, such as hospitals and nursing homes, and more broadly in communities.

-Biden’s nominee for surgeon general, Vivek H. Murthy, called for investing in treatment strategies, testing and contact tracing, especially with the spread of coronavirus variants that are “likely to be more transmissible.”
+Biden’s nominee for surgeon general, Vivek H. Murthy, called for investing in treatment strategies, testing and contact tracing, especially with the spread of coronavirus variants that are “likely to be more transmissible.

 “The variants, they are really a shot across the bow.
 The virus is basically telling us that it’s going to continue to change, and we have got to be ready for it,” Murthy said Sunday on ABC News’s “This Week.”
 “The bottom line is, we’re in a race against these variants, the virus is going to change, and it’s up to us to adapt and to make sure that we’re staying ahead.”